 Row 1: Join your yarn (using the excess you put aside earlier if using graduated yarn) to one side of the shoulder seam so you are ready to work across the front of the neckline

-Front: Ss into the first ch3 sp (as if you were continuing the pattern repeat), *ch1, (1sc, 1hdc, 1dc) in the ch3 sp, ss into next ch3, rep * to other shoulder seam
+Front: Ss into the first ch3-sp (as if you were continuing the pattern repeat), *ch1, (1sc, 1hdc, 1dc) in the ch3-sp, ss into next ch3-sp; rep from * to other shoulder seam

-Row 2: Ch1, turn, 1sc in each st around the whole neckline (excluding the ch1s), join to top of first st with a ss.
+Row 2: Ch1 (does not count as a st), 1sc in each st around the whole neckline (excluding the ch1s), join to top of first st with a ss.